 Carusone: A lot of spreadsheets.
 Or social posting and what not.
 I can work from San Francisco the month of February, it’s not hard to keep up with this out there.
 But, honestly, it’s a lot of email and a lot of conference calls.
 A lot of it.
 The sales team is growing, we’re expanding to Baltimore, we’re trying to look for new people and more people.

 BYT: If you were to expand, would you want to stay here or would you want to go to another location?

 Carusone: I’d love to stay here.
 This is like a dream for us, but, D.C.’s facing a challenge on how to support companies like ours.

 BYT: There’s no space.

 Carusone: No. That company isn’t going to make D.C.
 Great [pointing across the street], this one is.
 And Union Kitchen is.
 And Compass.
 And we’re all three in this neighborhood.
-Warehouse space, manufacturing zoned areas are really important to the creative economy that the leaders of D.C.
-Are excited about pursuing.
+Warehouse space, manufacturing zoned areas are really important to the creative economy that the leaders of D.C. are excited about pursuing.
 So I don’t know what’s going to happen.
 If we needed to expand today, I don’t know where we’d go.
 I say that because in 2014 when we signed the lease here, it wasn’t like we had options.
 We were out of options.
-Our realtor was like, “I know the family that dilapidated place in the corner of New York and Fenwick, let’s see if we can figure out how to get you guys in there.”
+Our realtor was like, “I know the family that owns that dilapidated place on the corner of New York and Fenwick, let’s see if we can figure out how to get you guys in there.”
 Had that not happened… I don’t know.
 That was four years ago and now everything’s been bought around here.